jnlanahan/portfolio-website/replit.md

     - All conversations now automatically logged to LangSmith for analysis and improvement
     - Added vector store refresh functionality for document updates
     - **Integrated with existing Chroma database**: Modified LangChain service to connect to user's pre-built Chroma vector database (./chroma_db) instead of creating new vector store, enabling immediate access to all processed documents and embeddings
+  - **Added comprehensive architectural diagrams**: Created detailed visual diagrams showing complete system architecture including all servers, databases, and infrastructure components.
+Added new Architecture tab to admin interface displaying System Architecture, Data Flow, and AI Training Flow diagrams.
+Diagrams illustrate how 100+ question AI training integrates with Chroma database, LangSmith evaluation, and the complete tech stack from React frontend to PostgreSQL/Chroma databases to external services like OpenAI and LangSmith

 - **January 2025**: Created comprehensive test suite for quality assurance
   - Built automated API test suite covering all major functionality